 - words with or without punctuations (i.e. children game vs. children’s name)

-Thanks to this feature, the research in KWFinder is more precise than it has ever been and you are able to help your business with the “real” keywords.
+Thanks to this feature, the your keyword research is more precise than it has ever been so you can optimize for the “right” keywords.